Jakkaps/event-app-backend/README.md

 ### /search?query=
 You must pass the `?query` parameter to this endpoint.
 Returnes all events matching this query, sorted by relevance

+### /suggestions?query
+Returns a list of suggestions for search terms.
+You must pass `?query`parameter to this endpoint.

 ### /get_hosts
 Returns a list of all hosts of events that skjerdet.no knows about Takes no paramters